jonkemp/slush-react-starter-kit/README.md

 React is a JavaScript library for building user interfaces.

 * **Just the UI:** Lots of people use React as the V in MVC.
 Since React makes no assumptions about the rest of your technology stack, it's easy to try it out on a small feature in an existing project.
-* **Virtual DOM:** React uses a *virtual DOM* diff implementation for ultra-high performance.
-It can also render on the server using Node.js — no heavy browser DOM required.
+* **Virtual DOM:** React abstracts away the DOM from you, giving a simpler programming model and better performance.
+React can also render on the server using Node, and it can power native apps using [React Native](https://facebook.github.io/react-native/).
 * **Data flow:** React implements one-way reactive data flow which reduces boilerplate and is easier to reason about than traditional data binding.

-This generator will scoffold out for you a project with the React Hello World example.
+This generator will scaffold out for you a project with the React Hello World example.

 [Learn more about how to use React in your own project.](http://facebook.github.io/react/docs/getting-started.html)